EYBlockchain/starlight/doc/WRITEUP.md

 Well, it wouldn't know!
 There's no way for a shield contract to determine whether a commitment being submitted is the _first_ commitment to represent a particular secret state variable, because the shield contract doesn't know what any commitment represents. **And so there's no way for the shield contract to determine when or when not a nullifier should be submitted.**

+---

+Why?

 You could argue that if the tree is _empty_, the shield contract knows that an initial commitment for `a` hasn't yet been submitted (because _no_ commitments have been submitted).
-But such an emptiness check doesn't scale if there are _multiple_ whole states in a contract which need to be initialised (because the tree can only be empty once; thereafter it's unclear which states have or haven't been initialised, because commitments _hide_ that info).
+But such an emptiness check doesn't scale if there are **multiple whole states** in a contract which need to be initialised (because the tree can only be empty once; thereafter it's unclear which states have or haven't been initialised, because commitments _hide_ that info).
 And such an emptiness check certainly won't scale when we move towards multiple private contracts all sharing the same commitment tree.

 You also might try to architect it so that the initialisation of a state variable's commitment is done in a separate function from the replacement of its commitments thereafter, and so the shield contract would know whether the state is being initialised from the function's signature (or the verification key being used to verify the proof).
 But our working example for this section is a single function.
+It's reasonable for a dev to want a single function which initialises on the first call, and edits thereafter.

-You might argue that applications like Nightfall _separate_ initialisation of a state through 'Mint' from changes thereafter through 'Transfer'.
+You might argue that applications like Nightfall do this by separating initialisation of a state through 'Mint' from changes thereafter through 'Transfer'.
 But that's not what happens.
 Nightfall's states are 'partitioned' (not 'whole'), and partitioned states are implicitly initialised as `0`.
 Users never actively "initialise" partitioned states; they only increment or decrement the already-initialised state.
 Mint and transfer are both **'state update'** functions; 'mint' is not a state initialisation function.

-Aside: in some cases, we may want the _same_ state to be initialised more than once.
+_Aside: in some cases, we may want the same state to be initialised more than once.
 This is an edge case where a state owner rescinds ownership of the state, and at some point later a different owner 'picks up' where they left off.
-This is discussed in the next section.
+This is discussed in the [next section](#re-initialisation-of-whole-states)._

 Back to whole states...

 You might argue that a 'preventifier' could be submitted at the time of first initialising a secret state.
 A 'preventifier' is something uniquely derivable from a stateVarId, which would get submitted at the time of first initialising a secret state.
 If future transactions try to initialise a duplicate commitment for the same state, they'd be forced to submit a duplicate of the preventifier, and the smart contract would reject the transaction.
-Clearly, a preventifier can be derived by anyone, and so all observers of the blockchain would learn exactly what stateVarId just got initialised.
+Clearly, a preventifier can be derived by anyone, and so all observers of the blockchain would learn exactly **what stateVarId just got initialised**.
 That's not good for zero knowledge.

-Furthermore, adding an extra "thing" to be submitted alongside the 'staple' private tx ingredients of "commitments, nullifiers, and a historic commitment root" isn't great if we keep an eye on the future; where we'll wish to hide the function being executed.
-Some functions having "preventifiers" and some not would reduce the hiding of a function significantly.
+Furthermore, adding an extra field to be submitted alongside the 'staple' private tx ingredients of "commitments, nullifiers, and a historic commitment root" isn't great if we keep an eye on the future; where we'll wish to hide the function being executed.
+Some functions having "preventifiers" and some not would **reduce the hiding of a function significantly**.

+---

-By now, we should be broadly convinced that the shield contract cannot distinguish between the initialisation of a whole state's commitment and the replacment of a state's commitment (because it cannot see what's inside a commitment), and therefore it cannot determine when or when not to demand a nullifier from the transactor.
+By now, we should be broadly convinced that the shield contract **cannot** distinguish between the initialisation of a whole state's commitment and the replacment of a state's commitment (because it cannot see what's inside a commitment), and therefore it cannot determine when or when not to demand a nullifier from the transactor.

 It follows, that every transaction which edits a whole state must _always_ submit a nullifier for that state.
 If a shield contract is incapable of determining when a transaction is an attempt at initialisation, it will have to treat that transaction like any other and demand a nullifier.